sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

     STA CNTRLRONE    ; since it's a 16-bit address
 ```

-After the controller is activation, loading the value stored in `CNTRLRONE` again, once for each of the seven button, will let us know if the button was pressed.
+After the controller is activated, loading the value stored in `CNTRLRONE` again, once for each of the seven button, will let us know if the button was pressed.

 ```asm
 ReadControllerInput: